ignite/cli/docs/guide/scavenge/02-game.md

 2. Someone else sees you posting the answer and posts it themselves right before you.
 3. Since they posted the answer first, they receive the reward instead of you.

-To prevent Front-Running, we will implement a **commit-reveal** scheme.
+To prevent Front-Running, you will implement a **commit-reveal** scheme.
 A commit-reveal scheme converts a single exploitable interaction and turns it into two safe interactions.

 **The first interaction is the commit**.
 This is where you "commit" to posting an answer in a follow-up interaction.
 This commit consists of a cryptographic hash of your name combined with the answer that you think is correct.
 The app saves that value which is a claim that you know the answer but that it hasn't been confirmed whether the answer is correct.